greenl23/ANTH-641_Week-6_Exercise-1/README.md

 default-jre in apt.txt gives me java 10, but some of what I'm reading suggests java 8.
 Trying this: https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/

 first made a new jupyter binder
+Used the Tabuliser software to import images from articles as PDF documents.
+Then digitised a scatterplot from another article in Jupyter R studio